wp-plugins/debug-objects/readme.txt

 Requires at least: 2.7
 Tested up to: 3.3
 Stable tag: 1.1.0

-The Plugin Debug Objects provides the user, which has the appropriate rights, normally the administrator, a large number of information.
-Values and content get displayed at the frontend of the blog, to analyze errors but also to better understand WordPress.
+The Plugin Debug Objects provides a large number of information: query, cache, constants, hooks, functions and many more.

 == Description ==
-The Plugin Debug Objects provides the user, which has the appropriate rights, normally the administrator, a large number of information.
-Values and content get displayed at the frontend of the blog, to analyze errors but also to better understand WordPress.
+The Plugin Debug Objects provides the user, which has the appropriate rights, normally the administrator, a large number of information: query, cache, constants, hooks, functions and many more.
+Values and content get displayed at the frontend and backend of the blog, to analyze errors but also to better understand and develop with/for WordPress.

 = Important for use =
 Add to any URL of the WP-installation the string `?debugobjects=true`, so that list all informations of the plugin below the site in frontend or backend.